 Wired for Certainty, Overwhelmed by Chaos

 Humans are neurologically wired for predictability, but relentless uncertainty triggers psychiatric instability in American workers.
 Brown emphasizes, “We are wired for certainty,” yet political upheaval, economic volatility, AI disruptions, and chatbot interactions spike cortisol, disrupt sleep, and heighten risks of major depressive disorder.
+Individuals on the autism spectrum may be particularly drawn to AI systems due to difficulties with social interactions and a preference for predictability.
 A 2025 Modern Health survey found 75% of 1,000 U.S. employees battling low mood tied to political turmoil, with 74% seeking mental health support.
 Nearly half reported life felt easier during COVID-19 lockdowns, highlighting the depth of today’s crisis.

 This psychiatric crisis signals clinical disorders.
 The American Psychiatric Association links workplace stress to 120,000 annual U.S. deaths, with 2025 data showing a 50% spike in severe depression and substance use disorder claims.
+Deficiencies in formal guidelines for evaluating the impact of AI chatbots hinder clinicians’ ability to assess psychological dependency.
 One in five workers has taken mental health leave, averaging 21 days off.
 Quiet cracking is a byproduct of untreated burnout, where workers self-sabotage by missing deadlines or avoiding collaboration, risking PTSD-like symptoms that erode cognitive function and trust.
 Measurement-based care (MBC), using routine symptom tracking, boosts remission rates and reduces relapse, addressing the $1 trillion productivity loss.

 Dehumanizing Workplace Interactions